Salt SSH#

 Note

-For the Saltfile to be automatically detected it needs to be named Saltfile with a capital S and be readable by the user running salt-ssh.
+For a Saltfile in one of the automatically-searched locations to be detected, it must be named Saltfile (with a capital S) and be readable by the user running the command.

 Salt's ability to allow users to have custom grains and custom modules is also applicable to using salt-ssh.
 This is done through first packing the custom grains into the thin tarball before it is deployed on the system.